 - Filed 30 documents an hour

 Administrative Assistant, PPQ (MAR 2019 – MAY 2019)

 - Managed 4 employee’s schedules

 - Maintained file room

 Receptionist, Lexi & Co (AUG 2019 – SEP 2019)

 - Checked in 20 clients a day

 Depending on your unique employment history, there are multiple ways you can accurately group your temp work.
 Sort through your experience and place your positions where you best see fit.
 While formatting your temp jobs, keep in mind standard resume etiquette and different ways to make your resume stand out among your competition.

 Make the most out of your temp background

-A valuable tip is to not lie or fail to mention your temp work on your resume.
+A valuable tip is not to lie or fail to mention your temp work on your resume.
 If you’re worried about listing temp work because you look like a job hopper, forget that preconceived idea.
 Especially in today’s job market, job hopping is less frowned upon because of the increased popularity of temporary/freelance work.
-Your temp experiences should be seen as an asset of your career and not as a red flag.
+Your temp experiences should be considered an asset of your career, not a red flag.
 Be confident in the work you have completed and accurately show the value you gained from each one of your assignments.